michael2012z/BitBible/markdown/KJV/files/Ps.md

 3. For thou hast been a shelter for me, and a strong tower from the enemy.

 4. I will abide in thy tabernacle for ever: I will trust in the covert of thy wings.
-Selah.trust: or, make my refuge
+Selah.

 5. For thou, O God, hast heard my vows: thou hast given me the heritage of those that fear thy name.

-6. Thou wilt prolong the king’s life: and his years as many generations.Thou…: Heb.
-Thou shalt add days to the days of the kingas…: Heb. as generation and generation
+6. Thou wilt prolong the king’s life: and his years as many generations.

 7. He shall abide before God for ever: O prepare mercy and truth, which may preserve him.